by SGM Herbert A. Friedman

 Broken Beyond Repair

-I have probably seen at least two dozen Japanese leaflets used in the
+I have probably seen about a hundred Japanese leaflets used in the

 Crime does not Pay